imarif28/TugasAkhir-LogikaAlgoritma/README.md

-# Menghitung Biaya Panggilan
+# Call Cost Calculator

-## Deskripsi Proyek
+## Project Description

-Proyek ini adalah program sederhana berbasis bahasa C untuk menghitung biaya panggilan berdasarkan waktu panggilan dan provider yang dipilih oleh pengguna.
-Program ini dikembangkan sebagai bagian dari Tugas Besar Mata Kuliah Praktek Logika dan Algoritma.
+This project is a simple C-based program to calculate call costs based on call duration and the selected provider.
+It was developed as part of the Final Project for the Logic and Algorithm Practice course.

-## Fitur
+## Features

-- Menghitung durasi panggilan dalam detik.
+- Calculate call duration in seconds.
-- Menyediakan pilihan provider (Telkomsel, Indosat, Tri).
+- Provide provider options (Telkomsel, Indosat, Tri).
-- Menghitung biaya panggilan berdasarkan provider yang dipilih.
+- Calculate call costs based on the selected provider.
-- Memungkinkan pengguna untuk memilih ulang atau keluar dari program.
+- Allow users to repeat the process or exit the program.

-## Teknologi yang Digunakan
+## Technologies Used

-- **Bahasa Pemrograman:** C
+- **Programming Language:** C
 - **IDE:** Code::Blocks
-- **Library:**
+- **Libraries:**
   - `stdio.h` (Input/Output)
-  - `stdlib.h` (Operasi konversi dan pembanding)
+  - `stdlib.h` (Conversion and comparison operations)

-## Cara Kerja Program
+## How the Program Works

-1. **Input Durasi Panggilan:**
+1. **Input Call Duration:**
-   Pengguna diminta untuk memasukkan waktu awal dan akhir panggilan.
-Program menghitung durasi panggilan dalam detik.
+   The user is prompted to enter the start and end times of the call.
+The program calculates the call duration in seconds.

-2. **Pemilihan Provider:**
+2. **Provider Selection:**
-   Pengguna dapat memilih salah satu dari tiga provider yang tersedia.
-Biaya dihitung berdasarkan provider yang dipilih.
+   The user can choose one of three available providers.
+Costs are calculated based on the selected provider.

-3. **Pengulangan Menu:**
+3. **Menu Loop:**
-   Pengguna dapat kembali ke menu untuk menghitung biaya dengan durasi atau provider berbeda, atau keluar dari program.
+   The user can return to the menu to calculate costs with different durations or providers, or exit the program.

-## Struktur Kode
+## Code Structure

-- **Deklarasi Variabel:**
+- **Variable Declarations:**
-  Variabel seperti `jamA`, `menitA`, `jamB`, `menitB` digunakan untuk menyimpan waktu panggilan.
+  Variables such as `jamA`, `menitA`, `jamB`, `menitB` are used to store call times.
-  Variabel `biaya` digunakan untuk menyimpan biaya per detik dari setiap provider.
+  The `biaya` variable stores the cost per second for each provider.

-- **Logika Penghitungan:**
+- **Calculation Logic:**
-  Menggunakan operasi aritmatika untuk menghitung durasi panggilan.
+  Arithmetic operations are used to calculate the call duration.
-  Menggunakan struktur kontrol `switch-case` untuk menangani pilihan provider.
+  The `switch-case` structure is used to handle provider selection.
-  Pengulangan `do-while` digunakan untuk memungkinkan pengguna mengulangi proses.
+  A `do-while` loop is implemented to allow users to repeat the process.

-- **Penanganan Kesalahan:**
+- **Error Handling:**
-  Pilihan yang tidak valid akan ditangani oleh kondisi `default` dalam `switch-case`.
+  Invalid inputs are handled through the `default` condition in the `switch-case`.

-## Tampilan Program
+## Program Interface

-1. **Tampilan Awal:**
+1. **Initial Screen:**
-   Input durasi panggilan.
+   Prompts the user to input call duration.

-2. **Menu Provider:**
+2. **Provider Menu:**
-   Pilihan provider.
+   Displays provider options.

-3. **Hasil Akhir:**
+3. **Final Output:**
-   Biaya panggilan berdasarkan durasi dan provider.
+   Shows call costs based on duration and selected provider.

-## Instalasi dan Penggunaan
+## Installation and Usage

-1. **Kompilasi Program:**
+1. **Compile the Program:**
-   - Buka proyek di Code::Blocks.
+   - Open the project in Code::Blocks.
-   - Kompilasi dan jalankan program.
+   - Compile and run the program.

-2. **Penggunaan:**
+2. **Usage Instructions:**
-   - Masukkan waktu panggilan.
+   - Enter call duration.
-   - Pilih provider.
+   - Select a provider.
-   - Lihat biaya panggilan.
+   - View the calculated call cost.

-## Pengembang
+## Developer

-- **Nama:** Ilham Muhammad Arif
+- **Name:** Ilham Muhammad Arif
-- **Mata Kuliah:** Praktek Logika dan Algoritma
+- **Course:** Logic and Algorithm Practice
-- **Institusi:** Politeknik Negeri Semarang
+- **Institution:** Politeknik Negeri Semarang